rewatiramansahu/FullStack-MERN/README.md

 </body>
 </html>

-## CSS Rules FAQ's
+CSS Rules FAQ's:

-## 1. If we define styles for any element using all 3 primary selectors, which one will apply?
+1. If we define styles for any element using all 3 primary selectors, which one will apply?
 A. If different styles are defined then all will apply.
-    If same styles are defined then it uses priority
+    If same styles are defined then it uses priority:

 1st         Id selector
         2nd        class selector